In the 2021 UK New Years Honours List, William Graves, son of Robert, received an MBE for services to British culture and literature in Spain.

 I know it.
 I think the Principe Alfonso is now a smart restaurant.

 It may well be.
 My point is that we have such a rich cultural history and we’re constantly uncovering more fascinating details.
 There’s a chap called Eduardo Moya who did his thesis on all the foreigners who came here in the 1930s and has published a book on the subject.
 I’m inviting him to the board of the Robert Graves Foundation because we want to broaden our scope to cover other British writers as well.

 I’ve always been intrigued by the fact that there were all these Latin American writers in Deià who had no connection with your father but came for entirely different reasons.

-The fellow who originally bought them to the village was Carlos Obregón from Bogota, Columbia.
+The fellow who originally brought them to the village was Carlos Obregón from Bogota, Columbia.
 He came to Deià in the 1950s, I believe it was, and people followed him.
-We used to call him ‘Carlos Demoni’ because he drank e went to commune with his devils in the cemetery.
+We used to call him ‘Carlos Demoni’ because when he drank he went to commune with his devils in the cemetery.
 Claribel Alegria had a house here.
 Gabriel Garcia Marquez visited.
 Claribel translated Robert’s poems but there was little cross culture.
 Jorge Luis Borges came to Deià especially to see Robert.